An annual charity appeal led by Donegal woman Myrtle Doherty has kicked off again this January.

 Ramelton couple Myrtle and Alan Doherty put in great time and effort to coordinate the collections and arrange a pick-up lorry from Donegal at the end of the month.

-The 2019 appeal is different – instead of bags of clothes, shoes, bedding, towels, soft toys, etc., they are only accepting medical and hygiene items – nappies (adult & children’s nappies), wipes, toiletries, medicines, medical equipment.
+The 2020 appeal will have the same changes as last year – as they will be only taking donations of medical and hygiene items – nappies (adult & children’s nappies), wipes, toiletries, medicines (Calpol/Nurofen/paracetamol/ibuprofen), medical equipment (crutches, walking aids and wheelchairs).
 Donations to buy nappies will also be accepted with thanks.

 The orphanage appeal is carried out in conjunction with the Chernobyl Kilkenny Outreach Group – the official Kilkenny Branch of Chernobyl Children International founded by Adi Roche in 1991.